seanbreckenridge/HPI/README.md

 - todos and notes
 - instant messaging
 - bank account history/transactions
-- some video game achievements/history
+- media histories (movies, tv shows, albums, video game achievements/history)

 [_Why?_](https://github.com/karlicoss/HPI#why)

-This is built on top of and uses lots of the machinery from [`karlicoss/HPI`](https://github.com/karlicoss/HPI)
+This is built on top of [`karlicoss/HPI`](https://github.com/karlicoss/HPI).
+It started out as a fork, but has since been converted to my own set of modules.
+This is installed alongside the upstream repository, see [#install](#install)

 ### My Modules